DART: Difficulty-Adaptive Reasoning Truncation for Efficient Large Language Models: Experiments

 \subsection{Comparison to Prior Work}

-As shown in Table \ref{tab:performance}, our experimental analysis reveals a significant methodological divide in existing adaptive reasoning approaches. reinforcement learning (RL)-based methods (Z1, DAST, AutoL2S) demonstrate strong model specialization but are predominantly developed and evaluated exclusively on DeepSeek-R1-Distill-Qwen-7B, with no available implementations for Qwen3 series models.
+As shown in Table \ref{tab:performance}, our experimental analysis reveals a significant methodological divide in existing adaptive reasoning approaches.
+RL-based methods (Z1, DAST, AdaptThink) demonstrate strong model specialization but are predominantly developed and evaluated exclusively on DeepSeek-R1-Distill-Qwen-7B, with no available implementations for Qwen3 series models.
 Conversely, prompt-based approaches (CoD, TALE-EP) offer broader model compatibility but face fundamental limitations in accuracy-efficiency trade-offs.
 This landscape highlights the unique positioning of our method in overcoming these constraints.